 Proposals for redevelopment of this site will be supported providing they are sympathetic in design and layout to the surrounding area.
-Proposals to include a mix of uses would be supported.
+Proposals for a mix of uses are particularly encouraged by the community.

 Knowledge Gateway Business Park

 15.14 This important site at the University is already designated an Employment Zone.